smansri/elevate_2025/additional_mcp_servers/gti-hunting-mcp-server/readme.md

 - `enabled` (optional): Whether the ruleset should be enabled (default: false)

 #### 2. create_collection
-Creates a new IOC collection in VirusTotal.
+Creates a new IOC collection in Google Threat Intelligence.

 **Parameters:**
 - `name` (required): Name of the collection